rafaelvascc/google-meet-dice-roller/README.md

 # Planned features (no date yet)
 - User variables to dice roll sets
 - Backup/Export and Restore/Import buttons
+- Make the UI a floating pop up (don't know if it is possible yet)
+- Add a "options" tab with some requested options like "Sort rolled dice: {true} or {false}"

 # Tech debt
 - Make button with tooltip a React component
+- Migrate to manifest v3